bakame-php/dice-roller/README.md

 }
 ```

-The basic dice class constructor unique argument expects the dice slides number.
-A dice must have at least 2 sides otherwise a `Ethtezahl\DiceRoller\Exception` will be thrown.
+The basic dice class constructor unique argument expects the dice sides count.
+A dice must have at least 2 sides otherwise a `Ethtezahl\DiceRoller\Exception` is thrown.

 #### Fludge Dices